XinHuang2022/FID3020_Lab1_Group26_V01/README.md

 * `cabin` also contains similar information as 'pclass' and 'fare'.
 We started by extracting only the floor ('A',...,'G','Unknown') but then decided not to keep it as we would have to use one-hot-encoding, creating mulitple new feature columns.
 This would probably not have been a problem, and keeping this feature is something we would have liked to investigate.
 * `embarked` did not seem to relevant, so we decided to not use it.

 In terms of normalizing the features, we decided not to do it.
-For some reason, the model performed worse after scaling the feature values, so we decided not to do it.
+For some reason, the model performed worse after scaling the feature values, so we decided not to do it (see the notebook).

 ## Classification model choice
 We trained a logistic regression model with the aforementioned features.
 We used a testing set with 92 passengers, out of which the model predicted correctly on 43 True Survival cases and 37 True Not-survived cases, with an accuracy around (43+37)/92 = 0.87.
 The confusion matrix for the testing set is available in the root directory of this repository with the name "confusion_matrix.png".